 When David Smith was more than 30 minutes late coming home, his fiancée Vanessa Potts grew concerned.
 She unsuccessfully called his cell phone and then sent her father to retrace David’s usual route home.
-That’s when the phone rang and a Palomar Medical Center (PMC) social worker told her David had been brought to the Trauma Center.
+That’s when the phone rang and a Palomar Medical Center Escondido social worker told her David had been brought to the Trauma Center.

 It was July 31, 2011, and U.S. Marine Gunnery Sergeant David Smith was returning home from a haircut.
 Sitting on his motorcycle at a red light one block from home in Rancho Bernardo, David was rear-ended in a horrifying and senseless mid-day crash.

 Her father drove Vanessa to Palomar Medical Center Escondido to be with David, who she planned to marry in October.

 “I felt so helpless, seeing him and not knowing if he would live or what the future would hold,” Vanessa says.

 While David was on life support, Vanessa made the emotional decision to postpone – not cancel – their wedding, which had been scheduled for October 8.
 And then, she waited for a hopeful sign that David would come back to her.